 asyncio and traditional support

 Our library features two CacheClient implementations: one asyncio and one traditional (blocking). asyncio, introduced in Python 3.4, allows you to turn network I/O bound applications into responsive ones without the fuss of multi-threading.
-This programming model fits hand in glove with Momento Serverless Cache.
+This programming model fits hand in glove with Momento Cache.
 You can consume CacheClientAsync from your existing asyncio code without any concerns about blocking the event loop or bottlenecking your application.
 If your application is synchronous, no worries; we have a traditional CacheClient that does blocking calls for use in your synchronous code too.

 Support for collection data types